ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

 Jekyll actually allows for a simple **instant search** that displays the search result “live” as the search phrase is being typed.
 It is pretty neat and easy to make, without the need for JQuery or plug-ins.
 I might create one in the near future, but for now I think the search page will have to do.

 So where is this super simple search page, you ask?
-You can access it by clicking the "Search" tab on the top of the site, or... you can just follow thi link right here:
+You can access it by clicking the "Search" tab on the top of the site, or... you can just follow the link below:

 [www.fingertip.top/search/](https://fingertip.top/search/)